draft judge roy moore

 Governor Candidates for Election Race

 History of Vermont.
-Information that every Vermont Election Candidate for Governor Should Know.
+Information that every Vermont Election Candidate for Governor or Congress Should Know.

 Vermont's story begins with the indigenous peoples who frequented the territory between the Connecticut River and Lake Champlain long before the European came.